mryalamanchi/blogpostAPI/README.md

 # API Implementation

-You will need to implement 2 API endpoints for this assignment.
+There are 2 API endpoints that are implemented in this assignment.

 1. `/post` endpoint for POSTing a single blog post
   * Method - POST